The PHP logo and the words 'PHP 8.4'

 Another feature that Property Hooks enables is the ability to define properties on interfaces, as between the ability to provide type information and the ability to define operations, there’s now a solid reason to allow them.

 This feature is incredibly powerful and will have a lot of interesting use cases.
-We will likely cover it in more detail in a later blog post.
+Visit our Guide to PHP 8.4 Property Hooks for an in-depth examination.

 Asymmetric Visibility